Generic measure preserving transformations and the closed groups they generate: Known results on unitary representations of

 {\bf From this point on, given a unitary representation $\xi\colon L^0(\lambda, {\mathbb T})\to {\mathcal U}(H)$, for a separable Hilbert space $H$, we write} {\bf } We neglect to indicate the dependence of $\mu_x$ on $\xi$, as the representation will always be clear from the context.

 Theorem~\ref{T:dlco} below was proved by Etedadialiabadi in his PhD thesis and published in \cite[Theorem~4.4]{Ete}.
-(Again, the notation in Theorem~\ref{T:dlco} is somewhat different from the notation in \cite{Ete} but translation between the two notations is straightforward.)
-Given a unitary representation $\xi$ of $L^0(\lambda, {\mathbb T})$, the result translates the condition asserting that, for a generic $\phi\in L^0(\gamma, {\mathbb T})$, the maximal spectral type of the operator $\xi(\phi)$ satisfies the property in Theorem~\ref{T:spge} into a condition on the sequence of measures associated with $\xi$ by Theorem~\ref{T:rep}.
+The framework of point (ii) of this theorem as stated below, in particular, the algebraic notions associated with ${\mathbb N}[{\mathbb Z}^\times]$, are new here and somewhat different from the framework in \cite{Ete}; passing between the two formulations is not difficult.
+Given a unitary representation $\xi$ of $L^0(\lambda, {\mathbb T})$, Theorem~\ref{T:dlco} translates the condition asserting that, for a generic $\phi\in L^0(\lambda, {\mathbb T})$, the maximal spectral type of the operator $\xi(\phi)$ satisfies the property in Theorem~\ref{T:spge} into a condition on the sequence of measures associated with $\xi$ by Theorem~\ref{T:rep}.

 \begin{theorem}[\cite{Ete}] Let $\xi\colon L^0(\lambda, {\mathbb T})\to {\mathcal U}(H)$ be a unitary representation on a separable Hilbert space $H$.
 For $\psi\in L^0(\lambda, {\mathbb T})$, let $\nu(\psi)$ be the maximal spectral type of the unitary operator $\xi(\psi)$.
 The following two conditions are equivalent. \begin{enumerate} \item[(i)] For a generic element $\phi$ of $L^0(\lambda, {\mathbb T})$ and $\ell_1, \dots , \ell_p, \ell'_1, \dots , \ell'_{p'}\in {\mathbb N}$, if the sequences $(\ell_1, \dots , \ell_p)$ and $(\ell'_1, \dots , \ell'_{p'})$ are not rearrangements of each other, then